 If you want to have fixed income, you can try hourly online jobs, not just blogging.
 It’s more of freelancing.
 Use your skills and interests to find jobs that suit you.
-You may signup at oDesk to know more about this.
+You may signup on UpWork to know more about this.

 Hourly rates range from $1-$20 per hour!